The modularity of Siegel's zeta functions: Holomorphic modular forms arising from Siegel's zeta functions

 can be holomorphically continued to the whole $s$-plane, bounded on any vertical strip, and satisfies the following functional equation

 with the constant

 \end{enumerate} \end{lemma}

 These lemmas show that Weil's converse theorems for holomorphic modular forms can apply to $L(M;s)$ and $L(M^*;s)$.
 We refer to Miyake~\cite[Theorem~4.3.15]{Miyake} for Weil's converse theorem for the case of integral weight.
-For the case of half-integral weight, Shimura~\cite{Shimura73} mentioned the idea and Bruinier~\cite{Bruinier} elaborated it into a theorem.
+For the case of half-integral weight, Shimura~\cite{Shimura73} stated a similar converse theorem.
+Although the details were not given in ~\cite{Shimura73}, the proof is roughly identical to the case of integral weight, and can be found in Bruinier~\cite{Bruinier}.
 We therefore obtain the following \begin{theorem} Assume that $m-p$ is even.
 We define holomorphic functions $F(z)$ and $G(z)$ on $\mathcal{H}$ by

 Then, $F(z)$ (resp. $G(z)$) is a holomorphic modular form for $\Gamma_0(N)$ of weight $m/2$ with character $\chi_{K}$ (resp.\ $\chi_{K_N}$).
 Further we have

 \end{theorem}